jakoboo/watchtower/README.md

 ## Features:

 - ✨ **Graceful Shutdowns:** Handle shutdowns gracefully with configurable timeout periods.
-- ⏳ **Blocking Tasks:** Queue tasks to be executed on startup and ensure your application is ready.
+- ⏳ **Startup Tasks:** Queue tasks to be executed on startup and ensure your application is ready.
+- ☠️ **Shutdown Tasks:** Queue tasks to be executed on shutdown, close connections, release resources, etc.
 - 🚦 **Beacons:** Create and manage beacons to prevent your application from closing.
 - ❤️‍🩹 **Health Check Handlers:** Implement health checks at multiple points in your code.